 Will weed killers stop weeds from growing between my paving slabs?

 If weed killers didn’t work, then no company would be able to sell them, right?
 But that doesn’t mean that this is a permanent solution…in fact I have never agreed with weed killers because it’s not an instant fix, meaning that it takes time for the weeds to die off, and they always come back!
 Even when it comes to using weed killers on your flower beds, it’s best to remove them by hand and regularly turn the soil over instead of constantly paying out for weed killers which also means risking the health of your loved plants and lawn.
 So although in theory weed killers will kill the weeds on your patio, it won’t stop new weeds from growing between your paving stones.
-This is the case wherever that be a patio, block paving, driveway, flower beds or anywhere else for that matter.
+This is the case whether that be a patio, block paving, driveway, flower beds or anywhere else for that matter.

 What if I remove the weeds from my patio by hand?